aspose-cells-cloud/aspose-cells-cloud-docs/en/developer-guide/30Version/Spreadsheet-Elements/comments/update-a-comment-in-excel-workbook/_index.md

 weight: 30
 ---

-This REST API updates a worksheet cell comment.
+This REST API updates a comment on a worksheet cell.

 ## REST API